 Are you sitting right now?
 Squeeze your buttocks, then release them: You should feel them tighten, then slacken.
 While slack muscles aren’t necessarily a bad thing—all of our muscles shouldn’t be firing at all times, after all—resting all of your body weight on your slack glute muscles (as you do when you sit) creates a lengthening of the fascial tissues within and surrounding the glutes, which weakens the gluteals’ natural tension.
 When the buttocks are excessively weak, the quadriceps and hip flexors have to work harder to compensate, and these muscular imbalances often sneakily follow us onto our mats to cause problems and pain.
 Want help?
 Try these poses:

-4 Yoga Poses to Strengthen Your Glutes
+4 Yoga Poses for Strong Glutes

 About Our Pros